Citizens Insurance Comparison

 Homeowners insurance in Florida covers damages caused by hurricanes or windstorms and all related damages, except flood.
 Insurance companies are required to offer separate flood insurance for homeowners, so there is no confusion afterward.
 You can buy flood insurance from private insurers or the National Flood Insurance Program.
 Before purchasing the different coverage, it is recommended to discuss the matter with an agent to get a clear understanding of possibly uncovered losses.

-Citizens Homeowners Insurance Florida, both run by the government and private entities, should pay the full replacement cost of damaged properties.
+Citizens Homeowners Insurance Florida, run by both the government and private entities, should pay the total replacement cost of damaged properties.
 It does not matter if the owner only needs to repair any damaged property, and the payout should be the full replacement cost.
 To get this benefit, homeowners must purchase replacement cost coverage.

 Termination of Coverage